DreamRealitii/SwingAndTimingData/README.md

 What you want to get:
 - Average timing values are somewhere between -20ms to 0ms.
 If not, try adjusting the audio latency setting.
 - Timing values are the same for both hands.
 If not, try adjusting where/how you stand and change saber rotations for each hand.
-- Timing values are about the same for all centered swing positions.
-If values are generally higher in the top/bottom row, try adjusting the height and saber x rotation.
+- Timing values are about the same between the top/bottom rows.
+If values are generally higher on one row, try adjusting the height and saber x rotation.
 - The unstable rate is as low as possible, preferably 100ms^2.
 If not, try using Pro Mode.

 WIP